microsoft/nni/docs/Builtin_Tuner.md

 **Suggested scenario**

 Its requirement of computation resource is relatively high.
-Specifically, it requires large inital population to avoid falling into local optimum.
+Specifically, it requires large initial population to avoid falling into local optimum.
 If your trial is short or leverages assessor, this tuner is a good choice.
 And, it is more suggested when your trial code supports weight transfer, that is, the trial could inherit the converged weights from its parent(s).
 This can greatly speed up the training progress.

 **Requirement of classArg**